Sonamdeoli/sky130CMOSdesignWorkshop/README.md

 <ul>
  <h3>Part 1: Introduction to Circuit Design and SPICE Simulation</h3>
     <h4>What was learnt</h4>
-    In this we learnt how SPICE can be used to study the device behaviour by simulating the circuits and analyzing the waveforms.
-W/L ratio is an important parameter in deciding the device performance.
+    <br>We started with learning about SPICE simulation and its importance.
+As SPICE is used to simulate the circuit and analyze its waveform.
+By analyzing its waveform, we can understand how  PMOS and NMOS transistor can arrange to give desired result . also SPICE is used to tune cell delay by using varying (W/L) ratio of transistor.
-    <br>We study the structure of NMOS- it consists of a p-type substrate, has 4 terminals (G,S,D,B), an isolation region created from SiO2 is present to isolate different devices, 2 n+ diffusion regions known as source and drain near the isolation region, a gate oxide layer deposited on the substrate followed by a poly-Si or metal gate layer on top of it.
+<br>Introduction to NMOS : NMOS is a 4 terminal device consisting of p substrate, isolation region made up of SiO2  to isolate different devices, n+ diffusion region for source and drain , gate oxide layer on substrate and a poly si or metal gate layer on the top of gate oxide.
-   <br>G stands for gate
+<br>4 terminal in NMOS are as follows:
-    <br>S stands for source
+<br>1.
+G = Gate
-    <br>D stands for drain
+<br>2.
+S= Source
-    <br>B stands for body
+<br>3.
+D= Drain
-    <br>Body terminal can be used to tune the threshold voltage.
+<br>4.
+B= body

     <br>![WhatsApp Image 2025-08-20 at 23 30 42](https://github.com/user-attachments/assets/9066bd97-a346-429d-a059-898c850275c0)

 <br>Threshold Voltage (Vt)</b>- This is the minimum gate-to-source voltage (Vgs) required to form a conducting channel at the semiconductor surface or we can say that this is the voltage where "strong inversion" happens.